 Hill sprints are one of the few explosive exercises that allow for maximum effort without maximum velocity; no matter how hard you work, you’ll never reach top speed.
 This is one of the reasons Super Sprints are done on a hill; this workout is something you can do whenever the mood strikes you, even after a leg day.

-Hill sprints also allow for more evenly distributed training stress.
 In a flat sprint, the average recreational runner is going to be using mostly hamstrings to move; in a hill sprint, however, the incline necessitates increased recruitment of the rest of your posterior chain.
 Your hamstrings will definitely get a lot of work, but so will your glutes, low back, and calves.
 Put another way, hill sprints share the load a bit more evenly.
-Not only does this help prevent injury, it also allows for easier recovery.
-This is a huge point: if you can’t recovery from your conditioning, your strength work is going to suffer—and so will your results.
+Not only does this help prevent injury, but it also allows for easier recovery.
+This is a huge point: if you can’t recover from your conditioning, your strength work is going to suffer—and so will your results.

 As an added bonus, hill sprints allow for optimization of the force-velocity curve.
 Strength Coach Charles Staley says, “hill sprints are basically a sweet spot” between resistance training and more traditional running, allowing you to get some of the benefits of both.
 In this case, the strengthening work your posterior chain performs will result in increased power, particularly once you reach top speed.
 Which means that sprinting on a hill allows you to increase speed, despite the fact that you’re training at sub-max speeds.
 The force-velocity curve explains how strength training can lead to speed increases, and if you’re interested in learning more, I’d check out Cal Dietz’s Triphasic Training.
 Even if your goals are purely aesthetic, hill sprints and train your muscles in a fashion where you can build strength with just your bodyweight.
 That’s the power of varying where you train. on the F-V curve.

 Not only do hill sprints make your muscles more effective at physically performing sprints, they also help you perfect your sprint technique, as they encourage you to stay on the balls of your feet.